Honoring the land, legacy, and stories that inspire us.

 Please join me on this journey!

-Please be part of this community and receive the pdf guide “What We Lose When Farmland Disappears,” highlighting the high stakes to communities with loss of farmland.
+Please sign up to receive “What We Lose When Farmland Disappears.”
+Its a PDF that highlights the high stakes to communities with loss of farmland.

-You’ll also receive “Field Notes,” my newsletter with reflections on rural life, family farms, and farm preservation as well as writing updates.
-It arrives monthly after initial welcome letters.
+You’ll also receive “Field Notes,” my monthly newsletter that reflects on rural life in the South, family farms, and writing updates.

 Field Notes We never will spam you, and you can unsubscribe anytime.